Counseling psychology: Training and supervision

-Professional training process
+Education and training

-Counseling psychologists are trained in graduate programs.
+Counseling psychologists are trained in graduate programs, most of which take 5–6 years to complete.
 Almost all programs grant a PhD, but a few grant a Psy.D. or Ed.D.
-Most doctoral programs take 5–6 years to complete.
 Graduate work in counseling psychology includes coursework in general psychology and statistics, counseling practice, and research.
 Students must complete an original dissertation at the end of their graduate training.
 Students must also complete a one-year full-time internship at an accredited site before earning their doctorate.
-In order to be licensed to practice, counseling psychologists must gain clinical experience under supervision, and pass a standardized exam.
+In order to be licensed to practice, counseling psychologists must gain a set number of hours of clinical experience under supervision as well as pass a standardized exam.